followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/filterRow/visible.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether the filter row is visible or not.
+Specifies whether the filter row is visible.
 <!--/shortDescription-->

 <!--fullDescription-->